 However, most incredible of all is that the day after Miss Ferrier was buried, an article appeared in both the Queensland Times and the Courier-Mail which reported a remarkable family history.
 It said that her grandfather Captain Frederick Meredith was an officer in charge of troops with Captain Arthur Phillip in the First Fleet in 1788.
 And before that, he was a boy on the Endeavour when Captain James Cook (top picture) made his voyage of discovery to Australia in 1770.

 Frederick Meredith did indeed arrive with the First Fleet as a steward to Captain John Marshall of the Scarborough.
 That first year he carved his initials FM in sandstone at Garden Island in Sydney Harbour, and they are still visible there today which means that he’s the first European graffiti artist in Australian history.
 Frederick was an armed policeman at the Vinegar Hill uprising in 1804 and later a constable.
-He had 9 children with four different convict women, the fourth one he married.
+He had nine children with four different convict women, the fourth one he married.
 But he was never a captain.

-In any case, it’s his connection Captain Cook that is incredible.
+In any case, it’s his connection to Captain Cook that is incredible.
 If true, it would rewrite history by placing a previously unknown person on board Cook’s ship the Endeavour.

 Fred was born in 1763, so he would have been young but close enough to the right age when the Endeavour set sail.
 Cabin boys were not always recorded in ships records, so that would explain his name being absent from the history until his granddaughter’s newspaper article.
 Also, nothing is known for certain about the early part of his life which could have placed him elsewhere.